cse-sim/cse/doc/src/records/airhandler.md

 **ahhcMtr=*mtrName***

 Name of meter to accumulate energy use by this heat coil.
-The input energy used by the coil is accumulated in the end use category "Htg"; for a heat pump, the en*ergy used by the supplemental resistance heaters (regular and defrost) is accumulated under the category "hp".
+The input energy used by the coil is accumulated in the end use category "Htg"; for a heat pump, the energy used by the supplemental resistance heaters (regular and defrost) is accumulated under the category "hp".
 Not allowed when*ahhcType\* is HW, as an HW coil's energy comes from its HEATPLANT, and the HEATPLANT's BOILERs accumulate input energy to meters.

   **Units**   **Legal Range**     **Default**      **Required**   **Variability**
   ----------- ------------------- ---------------- -------------- -----------------